starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 #### Mouse/Cursor restricted to a region smaller than the display, or clicks offset from cursor
 - Create a user.cfg file in the LIVE, PTU, EPTU, TECH-PREVIEW directory
  ```
- #set to your display resolution
+ #set to your display resolution) tech support
  r_width = 3440
  r_height = 1440
  ```